dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 The following list is sorted by the permission precedence level in descending order:

     - permissions on ``knora-base:ProjectAdmin`` (highest level)
+    - permissions on resource classes / properties (own project)
-    - permissions on resource classes / properties
+    - permissions on resource classes / properties (``knora-base:SystemProject``)
     - permissions on custom groups
     - permissions on ``knora-base:ProjectMember``
     - permissions on ``knora-base:KnownUser`` (lowest level)